OluwafemiAdeoye/Hello-Again-Demo-App/README.md

 ### Customization

-- **Windows-Specific Customization**: On line 39 of `HelloAgainDashboardPage.java`, you may need to update the code to use `Keys.CONTROL + "e"` instead of the `Keys.COMMAND + "a"` method if running on a Windows laptop.
-This is necessary because the `.clear()` method did not effectively clear the existing text field.
+- **Windows-Specific Customization**: On line 39 of HelloAgainDashboardPage.java, you may need to update the code to use Keys.CONTROL + "e" instead of the Keys.COMMAND + "a" method if running on a Windows laptop.
+This is necessary because the .clear() method did not effectively clear the existing text field.

 ### Reporting